top of page

 Bavarian's Series of Pugilist Posters

-Bavarian Brewing Co. created a series pugilist (early fighter) posters between approximately 1955 to 1957.
-They featured reprints of Currier & Ives lithographs from the late 1800s.
-The brewer used these items in conjunction with their promotion of Bavarian's Old Style Beer and their sponsorship of "Monday Night Fights," which was televised over a regional area in and around Cincinnati.
+Bavarian Brewing Co. created a series of posters featuring pugilists (barefisted fighters) between approximately 1955 to 1957.
+They consisted of reprints from lithographs originally made by Currier & Ives in the late 1800s.
+The brewer used these illustrations in conjunction with their promotion of Bavarian's Old Style Beer and their sponsorship of "Monday Night Fights," which was televised over a regional area in and around Cincinnati.
 The term pugilist, according to its Latin origins, can be divided with the first part "pugil" referring to a boxer or fighter and "ist" is related to pugnus or fist.
 Thus, a pugilist is a fighter / boxer using their fists.
 The earliest evidence of boxing begins in Egypt around 3000 B.C.
 Even though the contemporary use of the words boxer and pugilist are synonymous, the earlier use of the term pugilist in the second half of the 1700s and throughout the 1800s referred to the more ancient form of boxing literally with fists; not gloves.
-This explains why the men shown in the posters below, who were pugilists, were barefisted.
+This explains why the men shown in the posters below, who were pugilists, were shown barefisted, or bareknuckled.
 Since pugilists competed to win a purse, or a sum of money called a prize, they were also called prizefighters.

 All the posters below are cardboard.
-With exception of the first one below, all measure 17" high by 12.5" wide, and they included a wood frame printed around the borders.
+They measure 17" high by 12.5" wide, and they included a faux wood frame printed around the borders.
 The back of the poster had a fold out prop that allowed the posters to stand, however, they were also hung or framed.
-The first print of Sullivan is different than the others posters, because it was likely a proof or prototype, and the first reprint in this series.

 William Riedlin, who lived in Cincinnati in 1880, and became an owner of the Bavarian Brewery across from Cincinnati in Covington, KY, in 1882, likely knew of Sullivan's first Cincinnati fight in 1880.
 He assuredly was aware of his second visit to the Queen City in 1885.
 About 75 years afterwards, and a few decades after Riedlin's death, his descendants operating the brewery published this series of posters.
 It seems there may have been a deliberate intention of beginning the series with Sullivan, who had one of his earliest fights in Cincinnati, and may have also become the first Heavyweight Champion of the World in Cincinnati.
 (See the William Riedlin Family.)